 The fist thing you’ll notice when checking out CyberGhost is that the company offers both free and premium VPN services.
 As you might guess, there are differences between the free and paid versions.
 For starters you will gain faster access to larger number of server locations if you sign up for premium VPN access.
-Let’s take a look at more of the differences between the free and paid CyberGhost account:
+We highly recommend their premium VPN to anyone who wants to protect their online privacy at home and while traveling.

 VPN Server Locations

 Your access to the CyberGhost network depends on whether you are using the service free or pay for a premium account.
 For starters paid members have access to more countries and exclusive servers that are up to 5 times faster.
-Let’s take a look at the full list of server location for both free and paid users.
+Let’s take a look at the full list of server location.

 Once again the level of customer support is based on your account status.
 The CyberGhost team offer general support for free users.
 The general support consists of access to their website which includes a FAQ sections and troubleshooter to help you find answers to common questions.
 For more help you would need to upgrade to a paid plan.
 That gives you access to their premium support.
 As a paid member you can submit support tickets to get answers directly from their tech support team.